walkscore/City-Go-Round/README.markdown

-OpenTransitData.org
+TransitData.org
 ===================

-The following repository contains all the code to power the [Open Transit Data](http://opentransitdata.org/) web site.
+The following repository contains all the code to power the [Transit Data](http://transitdata.org/) web site.

 It is an AppEngine application running Django 1.1.

+It is released under BSD -- do what you will with it.

 HOW TO GET RUNNING LOCALLY